-Preheat oven to 350 degrees F. Prepare your Bundt pan: I sprayed the pan with baking spray then dusted it with cocoa powder.
+Preheat oven to 350 degrees F. Prepare your Bundt pan: Spray the pan with baking spray and dust it with cocoa powder.

 Combine the dry ingredients of flour, baking soda, espresso powder, and salt in a bowl.
 Sift them together.
 Set aside.

 Melt the butter and chocolate with the brewed espresso in a small saucepan over medium heat.
 Gently whisk until melted and combined.
 Take off the heat and add the granulated sugar, continue to whisk until well mixed.

 In another bowl whisk the eggs and vanilla.
 Slowly pour in the chocolate mixture and whisk to combine.
 Add the flour mixture and stir with a spoon until blended.
 Add the chocolate chips.

 Pour the batter into your prepared pan and bake for 40-45 minutes.
 Let the cake cool completely (it will pull away from the sides of the pan), then invert it onto a plate.

 For The Glaze: Melt the butter with the brown sugar and espresso.
 Add the cream and bring to a simmer.
 Remove from the heat and whisk in the confectioners' sugar.
 Add more espresso if needed to thin out the glaze.
 Let it cool before pouring it over the cake.